 The more you know about why dogs sneeze, will help you assess whether your dog needs to visit the vet or just needs a minute to react to an irritant naturally.
 If your dog’s sneezing accompanies other symptoms, then you will want to call your vet as soon as possible to rule out a more severe problem.

 Rogue Pet Science offers all-natural, immune-boosting pet treats and supplements.
-Rogue Pet Science makes high-quality supplements that can fortify your dog’s health and improve their overall happiness.
+Rogue Pet Science makes high-quality supplements that can fortify your dog’s health and improve its overall happiness.

 Want to boost your dog’s overall health?
-Rogue Pet Science offers a Origins Canine 5 in 1 Supplement that promotes positive gut health through all-natural foods and supplements.
+Rogue Pet Science offers Origins Canine 5 in 1 Dog Supplement that promotes positive gut health through all-natural foods and supplements.